top of page

 Tasmātsa yatkiñcitkarma karaṇe śaknoti na tu kadācittatkarmaviṣayaṁ śubhaphalamitaradvādatte||83||

-Therefore (tasmāt), he can (saḥ… śaknoti) do (karaṇe) any (yad kiñcid) action (karma) and never (na tu kadācid) receive (ādatte) the good or bad fruit (śubha-phalam itarat vā) from (viṣayam) that (tad) action (karma).
+Therefore (tasmāt), he (saḥ) can (śaknoti) do (karaṇe) any (yad kiñcid) action (karma) and never (na tu kadācid) receive (ādatte) the good or bad fruit (śubha-phalam itarat vā) coming from (viṣayam) that (tad) action (karma).

-83. Therefore, he can do any action and never receives any good or bad fruit from that action.
+83. Therefore, he can do any action and he never receives the good or bad fruit coming from that action.

-Therefore the Jīvanmukta can do any action and never receives the good or bad fruit connected with that action (i.e. the good or bad fruit) related to that activity.
-Since in the case of this Great Yogi there is no generation of new karma, whatever he wants to do, he is able to do it without receiving the good and bad fruit connected with that action.
-This is why a genuine Guru has the freedom to elevate his own disciples through any action, but he never receives the fruits connected with that activity.
+Therefore, he, the Jīvanmukta, can do any action and never receives the good or bad fruit coming from that action, i.e. (the good or bad fruit) relating to that activity.
+Since in the case of the Great Yogī there is no generation of new karma, whatever he wishes to do he is able to do it without receiving the good and bad fruit connected with such an action; this is why a genuine Guru has Freedom to elevate his own disciples through any action but he never receives the fruits linked to that activity.

 Tena yadyapi nānyatkiñcitkartavyaṁ tathāpi sa sotsāhamanyajanotkarṣaparaḥ sarvadā||84||

-There is nothing else for him to do (tena yadi api na anyat kiñcid kartavyam), and yet (tathā api) he (saḥ) is always actively engaged (sotsāham… paraḥ) sarvadā) in elevating (utkarṣa) others (anya) people (jana).
+There is nothing else for him to do (tena yadi api na anyat kiñcid kartavyam), yet (tathā api) he (saḥ) is always actively occupied (sotsāham… paraḥ sarvadā) in elevating (utkarṣa) other (anya) people (jana).

-84. There is nothing else for him to do, and yet he is always actively engaged in uplifting other people.
+84. There is nothing else for him to do, yet he is always actively occupied in elevating other people.

-There is nothing else for the Jīvanmukta to do, and yet he is always actively engaged in uplifting other people.
-In other words, he is still constantly and diligently engaged in uplifting other people.
-Even though there is nothing else for the Great Yogi to do because he has already done everything that needs to be done, still, out of causeless compassion, he is incessantly and very mysteriously engaged in promoting the spiritual welfare of others until the body falls down.
+There is nothing else for him, the Jīvanmukta, to do, yet he is always actively occupied in elevating other people; in other words, yet he is constantly and diligently devoted to elevating other people.
+Even though there is nothing else for the Great Yogī to do because he already did all that was to be done, even so, out of causeless compassion, he is incessantly and very mysteriously occupied in promoting the spiritual welfare of others until the body falls.

 Sa samāptātmopalabdhirūpamānuṣasattārthaḥ||85||

-85. He has fulfilled the Goal of human existence, namely, Self-Realization.
+85. He has accomplished the Goal of human existence, viz.
+Self-Realization.

 Yadupalabdhamaheśvaraikatvaḥ sa tanniṣprayojanānyajanmā||86||

-86. Because he has realized his oneness with the Great Lord (Paramaśiva), there is no need for another birth for him.
+86. Because he has realized his unity with the Great Lord (Paramaśiva), to him there is no need of another birth.

 Gurutāṁ vādhyātmakavitāṁ vā yatkiñcanabhāvitāṁ vā tajjano gantuṁ kṣamaḥ sa punarnityaṁ parotkarṣāsaktaḥ||87||

-That (tad) person (janaḥ) may (kṣamaḥ) become (gantum) a Guru (gurutām), a spiritual poet (adhyātma-kavitām) or (vā… vā… vā) anything else (yad kiñcana-bhāvitām), but (punar) he (saḥ) is all the time looking to (nityaṁ… āsaktaḥ) elevate (utkarṣa) others (para).
+That (tad) person (janaḥ) can (kṣamaḥ) become (gantum) a Guru (gurutām), a spiritual poet (adhyātma-kavitām) or (vā… vā… vā) any other thing (yad kiñcana-bhāvitām), but (punar) he (saḥ) is all the time with an eye to (nityaṁ… āsaktaḥ) elevating (utkarṣa) others (para).

-87. That person may become a Guru, a spiritual poet or anything else, but he is all the time looking to uplift others.
+87. That person can become a Guru, a spiritual poet or any other thing, but he is all the time with an eye to elevating others.

 Yāvajjīvaṁ tajjanaḥ paramasivatulyaḥ sthūladehasannidheryathā pūrvaṁ mayoktam||88||

-As long as such a person lives (yāvat-jīvam tad-janaḥ), he is exactly like (tulyaḥ) Paramaśiva (parama-śiva) because of the presence (sannidheḥ) of the physical body (sthūla-deha), as (yathā) I mentioned (mayā uktam) before (pūrvam).
+While that person lives (yāvat-jīvam tad-janaḥ), he is just like (tulyaḥ) Paramaśiva (parama-śiva) because of the presence (sannidheḥ) of the physical body (sthūla-deha), as (yathā) I mentioned (mayā uktam) before (pūrvam).

-88. As long as such a person lives, he is exactly like Paramaśiva because of the presence of the physical body, as I mentioned previously.
+88. While that person lives, he is just like Paramaśiva because of the presence of the physical body, as I mentioned previously.

-As long as such a person lives - as long as such a Jīvanmukta possesses a gross body - he is exactly like - similar to - Paramaśiva, because of the presence of the physical body, as I mentioned before.
-As I indicated earlier when I spoke about the human Guru in the 57th aphorism: On the one hand, the Jīvanmukta is called “one who is exactly like Paramaśiva”, since he retains the body, that is, since he retains a temporary sheath provided with physical organs such as ears, skin, eyes, etc. , and, on the other hand, the Self-luminous Paramaśiva, who is a compact mass of Freedom, is certainly not really like that.
+While that person lives —while that Jīvanmukta possesses a gross body—, he is just like/similar to Paramaśiva because of the presence of the physical body, as I mentioned previously.
+As I indicated before when I spoke about the human Guru in the 57th aphorism: On the one hand, the Jīvanmukta is called ‘one who is just like Paramaśiva’ since he retains the body —i.e. since he retains a temporary covering endowed with physical organs such as ears, skin, eyes, etc.—, and on the other hand, Self-luminous Paramaśiva, who is one compact mass of Freedom, is not really like that indeed.

 स्वदेहपाते स परमशिवविलीनः स्थूलदेहाभावाच्च निःशेषेण तद्भूयत्वं प्राप्तः॥८९॥